Skip to main content

 It is very important to use the correct tariff code, as the buyer’s duty tax is linked to this.
 Using the wrong code could have a big impact on the final cost of the goods.
 Additionally, using an incorrect code could result in clearing delays at customs, and/or hefty penalties payable to customs.

 If you are an importer, the easiest way to obtain the correct code is to ask your supplier.
-The supplier is required to indicate the correct tariff or HS code on all their export documents, and will have made the effort to obtain the correct code.
+The supplier is required to indicate the correct tariff or HS code on all their export documents, therefore they would have made the effort to obtain the correct code.

-If you are a first-time exporter, or simply want to double-check your code, you can arrange for a professional tariff classification.
+If you are a first-time exporter or simply want to double-check your code, contact us and we will help you arrange a professional tariff classification.
 You can also use this Tariff Lookup guide to view a comprehensive list of codes and their corresponding product descriptions.

 Be wary of assigning the code yourself, as the rules around accurate determination can be tricky.
 If you make a mistake, you may be fined at customs, and have to pay additional duty tax which you did not budget for.
 Therefore, we always advise having your tariff or HS code checked by a professional, as they can also defend their determination at customs based on the tariff rules.